phenoxlab/phenox/docs/start/hardware.md

 ![Fig.1 Upside and downside of Phenox] (/img/phenox/phenox_top_and_bottom.jpg)
 <div align="center">Fig.1 Upside and downside of Phenox</div>

 The following pictures show the phenox from the top and from the bottom.
-We can see, on bottom side, devices such as cameras, SC card reader, CPU, abd ultrasonic sensors.
+We can see, on bottom side, devices such as cameras, SC card reader, CPU, and ultrasonic sensors.
 The detail of onboard devices are explained in the next chapter.

 ![Fig.2 Phenox Top] (/img/phenox/phenox_top.jpg)
 <div align="center">Fig.2 Phenox Top</div>